Sealyham Terriers originated in Wales, England. Captain John Edwards is

 Getting the Sealyham out for regular walks sufficient to burn off some energy as well as for their health and well-being, is important.

 Not demanding of space - easily adapts to apartment or house.
-A small yard for romping and training would be a nice extra.
+However, they do need to be taken out regularly and having a small yard for romping and training would be ideal.

 Best with older children who are considerate and sensitive with pets.
 Being of pack origin, they